cyral-quickstart/quickstart-datarepo-masking/install-instructions/README.md

 Grant succeeded.
 ```

+where:
+- `SIDECAR_HOST` and `SIDECAR_PORT` point to the sidecar being used to protect your Oracle database.
+- `DATABASE` refers to the underlying database entity, which contains a collection of schemas and tables.
+- `USER` and `PASSWORD` are the specific database user and password, which has the required permissions to execute the above SQL commands.

 #### Notes
 1. The above script creates a new user schema, named `CYRAL`.
 Any other schema could be used, however we recommend reading the section on [target schemas and impacts on Cyral Policies](#add-section) for a complete understanding on how the schema name impacts on how you refer to UDFs in policies.